World a ‘virtual tinderbox’ for catastrophic levels of severe malnutrition in children - UNICEF

 Severe wasting – where children are too thin for their height resulting in weakened immune systems – is the most immediate, visible and life-threatening form of malnutrition.
 Worldwide, at least 13.6 million children under five suffer from severe wasting, resulting in 1 in 5 deaths among this age group.

-South Asia remains the ‘epicentre’ of severe wasting, where roughly 1 in 22 children is severely wasted, twice as high as sub-Saharan Africa.
-With a prevalence equal to sub-Saharan Africa, East Asia and the Pacific is home to 2.2 million children under five with severe wasting and across the rest of the world, countries are facing historically high rates of severe wasting.
+South Asia remains the ‘epicentre’ of severe wasting, where roughly 1 in 22 children is severely wasted, three times as high as sub-Saharan Africa.
+And across the rest of the world, countries are facing historically high rates of severe wasting.
 In Afghanistan, for example, 1.1 million children are expected to suffer from severe wasting this year, nearly double the number in 2018.
 Drought in the Horn of Africa means the number of children with severe wasting could quickly rise from 1.7 million to 2 million, while a 26 per cent increase is predicted in the Sahel compared to 2018.

 The Child Alert also notes that even countries in relative stability, such as Uganda, have seen a 40 per cent or more increase in child wasting since 2016, due to rising poverty and household food insecurity causing inadequate quality and frequency of diets for children and pregnant women.
 Climate-related shocks including severe cyclical drought and inadequate access to clean water and sanitation services are contributing to the rising numbers.